-TED covers a wide range of topics from business to politics, biology, culture and more.
+TED covers a wide range of topics from business to politics, biology, culture, and more.
 Every piece of content is based on a single Idea – “ ideas worth spreading.” yes the brand has large stages and a globally-recognized name but that’s just the icing.
 The cake is in the quality of the curated content from TED.

 Beyond market research and SEO, TED focuses on releasing informative, interesting, and shareable pieces of content that engage the audience.

-Content marketing is a tool that every small business needs.
-A steady stream of quality videos, blog posts, and other pieces of content will definitely help a brand get noticed on social media while also proving expertise in the industry and prompting the Google search algorithm to rank a company more highly.
+Content marketing is a strategy that every small business needs.
+A steady stream of quality videos, blog posts, and other pieces of content will help a brand get noticed on social media while also proving expertise in the industry and prompting the Google search algorithm to rank a company more highly.

 As long as the provided content is valuable to readers, original, and optimized for sharing, it’s on the right track to building an engaged audience just has Ted has done successfully for 35 years.